Personal. Compassionate. Fearless.

 In addition to physical injuries, the victims of a dog attack may suffer emotional trauma.
 These injuries may result in missed work, tremendous medical expenses, and prolonged physical limitations.
 Victims may develop a fear of dogs or even a fear of being out in public alone.

-Additionally, the Centers for Disease Control reports that about one in five dog bites become infected.
+Additionally, the Centers for Disease Control reports that about one in five dog bites becomes infected.
 Signs of an infection include.

 • Blistering near the affected area